algosup/2023-2024-project-5-flutter-team-5/documents/Specification/FunctionalSpecification.md

 - Look the profile of the user displayed

 The user can tap "Like" button or swipe this finger of the left and the user can tap "Pass" button or swipe this finger of the right.
 The user can press "Cancel" button to undo the like.
 The profile of the other user is displayed in the middle of the screen, to access to the profile, the user need to tap the window on the middle of the screen to access to the profile details.
+To access to the home page, the user need to tap on the home button on the bottom right of the screen, available at every page.

 #### 2.2.2 Profile page
 The page with the user's profile and the option to modify it.